aquasecurity/tracee/docs/tutorials/promtail.md

 And since it is easier to install Grafana together with Prometheus, we are also going to install Prometheus.

-If you are completely new to Loki, have a look at the following presentation:  [Learning the tricks of Grafana Loki for distributed logging at scale in a Kubernetes environmen](https://youtu.be/jmtYUiBd_z0)
+If you are completely new to Loki, have a look at the following presentation:  [Learning the tricks of Grafana Loki for distributed logging at scale in a Kubernetes environment](https://youtu.be/jmtYUiBd_z0)

 ### Grafana and Prometheus

-First, we are going to install the kube-prometheus-stack chart with Promtheus and Grafana.
+First, we are going to install the kube-prometheus-stack chart with Prometheus and Grafana.

 For this, we will need to specify some custom values that we will pass into the Helm Chart.